Lone weathered wood hut stands among deserted beige arctic tundra, seen on the Complete Northwest Passage Expedition.

 Day 2

-After breakfast at the hotel, board a charter flight to Nuuk, Greenland, where the ship awaits.
-Lunch is on the plane.
-After boarding, there is time to settle into your cabin before our important safety briefings.
-This evening, meet your expedition team and crew at the captain’s welcome dinner.
+After breakfast at the hotel, board your charter flight to Nuuk, Greenland, where your vessel awaits.
+After boarding, there is time to settle into your cabin before important safety briefings.
+This evening, meet your expedition team and crew at the captain’s welcome drinks.

 Accommodations